-1.1 Essentials of policy-making
+Essentials of policy-making

-A policy can be defined as a course or principle of action adopted or proposed by a government, party, business, or individual.
-It is defined by Black's Law Dictionary (2nd Ed) as "the general principles by which a government is guided in its management of public affairs".

-The World Health Organisation (WHO) defines health policy as referring to "decisions, plans, and actions that are undertaken to achieve specific health care goals within a society.
-An explicit health policy can achieve several things: it defines a vision for the future which in turn helps to establish targets and points of reference for the short and medium term" (WHO undated).
+- 1.3 A policy can be defined as a course or principle of action adopted or proposed by a government, party, business, or individual.
+It is defined by Black's Law Dictionary (2nd Ed) as "the general principles by which a government is guided in its management of public affairs". - 1.4 The World Health Organization (WHO) defines health policy as referring to "decisions, plans, and actions that are undertaken to achieve specific health care goals within a society.
+An explicit health policy can achieve several things: it defines a vision for the future which in turn helps to establish targets and points of reference for the short and medium term" (WHO. n.d.). - Policy-making is defined as: "The act or process of setting and directing the course of action to be pursued by a government or business" (Webster's New World Dictionary, 5th Ed).